Project background

 - Preferences for memorial styles and how families engage with the space.

-We want to hear your thoughts on the proposed changes.
+We asked to hear your thoughts on the proposed changes.
 What do you love?
 What could be improved?
 How can these spaces better support reflection, remembrance, and community connection?
-Click here to have your say!

-Your voice will help ensure this plan reflects the values and needs of the people who visit, grieve, and remember here.
+Your voice helps to ensure this plan reflects the values and needs of the people who visit, grieve, and remember here.

 Legend: